ARGOeu/argodoc/content/guides/compute.md

     "monitored":"Y"
     }
 ```
-In the egroup_tag list are declared values for available tag fields that will be encountered in the endpoint group topology sync file (produced by ar-sync components)
+In the egroup_tag list are declared values for available tag fields that will be encountered in the endpoint group topology sync file (produced by ar-sync components).These tag fields are explicitly linked to the description of the schema of the [group_endpoints.avro file](#group_endpointsavro)

 ##### Availability Profile (per tenant / per job)
 The availability profile is a json file used per specific job that describes the operations that must take place during aggregating statuses up to endpoint group level.
 The filename template is specific: